Rust - Basic - 01 - Variables shadowing

 let spaces = spaces.len();

-variable, which is a brand-new variable that happens to have the same name as the first one, is a number type.
-Shadowing thus spares us from having to come up with different names, such as spaces_str
+This construct is allowed because the first spaces variable is a string type and the second spaces variable, which is a brand-new variable that happens to have the same name as the first one, is a number type.
+Shadowing thus spares us from having to come up with different names, such as spaces_str and spaces_num; instead, we can reuse the simpler spaces name.
+However, if we try to use mut for this, as shown here, we’ll get a compile-time error:

 let mut spaces = " ";